-- 5 Streamflow provides an integrated signal both in space and time of all upstream changes in the terrestrial hydrological cycle.
+Streamflow provides an integrated signal both in space and time of all upstream changes in the terrestrial hydrological cycle.
 At smaller timescales of days to weeks, streamflow reflects the weather conditions and precipitation in the recent past.
-At longer (multi-year) timescales, over which internal catchment storage changes become much smaller than the amount of water passing through the catchment system, streamflow reflects the amount of water that passes through aquifers and dams (the "water yield"), which is the portion of precipitation that is not returned to the atmosphere via evapotranspiration.
-The water - 10 yield represents the average water flux that can potentially be exploited for human benefit in a sustainable way.
-Quantifying and understanding past and future changes in water availability in rivers and groundwater systems, reflecting the integrated signal of all net changes in the water cycle upstream, is not only of key importance to water resources management and planning, but it is also a major scientific challenge given the uncertainties and limitations in both observations and models (Wang, 2014).
-This is in particular true for Europe, where strong changes in land use (in particular urbanisation, re- and afforestation, see - 15 Fuchs et al., 2013), and climate (van der Schrier et al., 2013; Caloiero et al., 2018; Bach et al., 2018) have occurred since the 1960s.
+At longer (multi-year) timescales, over which internal catchment storage changes become much smaller than the amount of water passing through the catchment system, streamflow reflects the amount of water that passes through aquifers and dams (the "water yield"), which is the portion of precipitation that is not returned to the atmosphere via evapotranspiration (the so-called "green water" flux, here used to indicate the total evaporative flux).
+The water yield represents the average water flux that can potentially be exploited for human benefit in a sustainable way, and is nowadays often referred to as "blue water" availability or "blue water" flux.
+Quantifying and understanding past and future changes in blue water availability, the integrated signal of all net changes in the water cycle upstream, is not only of key importance to water resources management and planning, it is also a major scientific challenge given the uncertainties and limitations in both observations and models.
+This is in particular true for Europe, where strong changes in land use (in particular urbanisation, re- and afforestation, see Fuchs et al., 2013), and climate (van der Schrier et al., 2013; Caloiero et al., 2018; Fontrodona Bach et al., 2018) have occurred since the 1960s.
+In the following, we will use several terms interchangeably: green water flux or evapotranspiration (ET) to describe to the total average evaporative return flux to the atmopshere (including interception evaporation), and blue water flux, water yield, or streamflow to describe the average flux of water from a land area (although it should be noted that not every pixel considered might be directly connected to a stream).

-Several studies have focussed on large-scale changes in evapotranspiration and/or water availability.
-In one of the first global studies, Milly et al. (2005) analysed climate-driven changes in water availability from an ensemble of climate models and found a general drying of transitional regions and a wetting of current humid and colder regions.
-Over Europe, the study

-- 20 reported a strong latitudinal gradient in average water fluxes increasing in strength from the 20th to the 21st century, with decreasing availability trends in the Meditarrenean, and increasing trends in northern Europe.
+Several studies have focussed on large-scale changes in green and/or blue water fluxes.
+In one of the first global studies, Milly et al. (2005) analysed climate-driven changes in blue water availability from an ensemble of climate models and found a general drying of transitional regions and a wetting of current humid and colder regions.
+Over Europe, the study reported a strong latitudinal gradient in average blue water fluxes increasing in strength from the 20th to the 21st century, with decreasing trends in the Meditarrenean, and increasing trends in Northern Europe.
 Gerten et al. (2008) showed that globally, precipitation changes were the biggest drivers of changes in runoff, but also land use change had a considerable effect.
-Changes in northern hemisphere streamflow over the past decades have likely also been impacted by decadal changes in solar radiation (the so-called global "dimming" and "brightening", see Teuling et al., 2009; Gedney et al., 2014).
-Other studies - 25 have focussed on the impact of anthropogenic land-cover change on evapotranspiration.
-Sterling et al. (2012) found a 5% reduction in global evapotranspiration due to land cover conversion, resulting in a 7.6% increase in global average streamflow.
-Other studies have highlighted strong decadal-scale variability in global average evapotranspiration over the recent decades related to El Niño-Southern Oscillation (Jung et al., 2010; Miralles et al., 2014).
-In spite of the direct link between average evapotranspiration and streamflow, few studies have addressed changes in both fluxes simultaneously. - 30 Because streamflow is impacted by many factors, which often have opposing effects, changes in streamflow should be considered at small scales at which indivual factors can be understood and quantified rather than at larger river basin scales.
+Changes in Northern Hemisphere streamflow over the past decades have likely also been impacted by decadal changes in solar radiation (the so-called global "dimming" and "brightening", see Teuling et al., 2009; Gedney et al., 2014).
+Other studies have focussed on the impact of anthropogenic land-cover change on green water fluxes.
+Sterling et al. (2012) found a 5% reduction in global ET due to land cover conversion, resulting in a 7.6% increase in global average streamflow.
+Other studies have highlighted strong decadal-scale variability in global average ET over the recent decades related to El Niño-Southern Oscillation (Jung et al., 2010; Miralles et al., 2014).
+In spite of the direct link between average green and blue water fluxes, few studies have addressed changes in both fluxes simultaneously.